One of the more dazzling floats in the West Indian Parade over the Labor Day Weekend

 Instead of the pastry dough being hard, chewy and flaky like of the restaurants in the City carry that are premade, the dough on these are moist, well baked and flavorful.
 Since they are baked on premise, they are always nice and warm and constantly being replenished.
 The store is always busy when…

-My aunt called me out of the blue and said that she had an extra spot on a trip to Governors Island with her Retired Teachers Association group and I jumped at the chance.
+In 2018, my aunt called me out of the blue and said that she had an extra spot on a trip to Governors Island with her Retired Teachers Association group and I jumped at the chance.
 I had never been to the island before only having seen it from a distance so it was a chance to visit the island with a tour group.
 The nice part of the tour was that we could walk independently around the island, which my cousin, Bruce and I decided to do.

-When going to Governor’s Island during the week, there is a $3.00 round trip fee to travel to the island, which is now open seven days a week.
-On the weekends, the ferry is free so it is a treat to go to the island as a type of ‘Staycation’.
+When going to Governor’s Island during the week, there is a $5.00 round trip fee to travel to the island, which is now open seven days a week.
+On the weekends, the ferry is free before 11:00am, so it is a treat to go to the island as a type of ‘Staycation’.
 For people living in New York City, it is an oasis away from the hustle and bustle of the island of Manhattan and the surrounding boroughs.

 Governor’s Island has been a public space since 1996 when the US Coast Guard left the island and part of the island reverted to the National Park system.
 Since then, twenty-two acres of the park where the forts are located have been part of the National Park system and the remaining one hundred and fifty acres of the landfill area are part of the Trust of Governor’s Island, which is an entity of the City of New York.
 Governor’s Island is now part of Manhattan.
 Since 2001, the island has reinvented itself and in 2012, Mayor Bloomberg broke ground on the master plan for the island.
 In the next six years, the island has developed into the park is has now become with more developments in the future (Wiki).